Last modified: 07-09-2022

 The cookies and similar technologies we use, including web beacons, browser cookies, pixel tags and local shared objects (also called “flash cookies”) all share one goal: to offer, measure and improve all aspects of our service continuously and in various ways.
 We differentiate between those cookies, which are strictly necessary for access and navigation, others that track usage (performance cookies), remember your choices (functionality cookies), and cookies that provide you with targeted content or advertising.

 3. Cookie categories

-- To recognise your computer when you visit our website and to facilitate logging in;
+- To recognize your computer when you visit our website and facilitate your login;

 - To protect your security and fight spam and abuse of our website and service;

 - To prevent unauthorized third parties from accessing your account.